rcalsaverini/rcalsaverini.github.io/_posts/2010-08-26-operational-semantics.md

 singleton i = i `Then` Return
 ```

-Note that the types of the data constructors Then and Return are very similar (but not equal…) to the types of the monadic operations (>>=) and return.
+Note that the types of the data constructors Then and Return are very similar (but not equal...) to the types of the monadic operations (>>=) and return.
 This identification of class functions with data constructors is recurring throughout this post.
 This data type is instanciated as a traditional monad as follows:

 ```haskell
 instance Monad (Program m) where